Here’s the cornbread dressing recipe you won’t need to look up again.

 - 2 eggs, beaten

-- To be sure that the dressing is cooked through, check the internal temperature with an instant read thermometer.
-It should read at least 165°F.
+To be sure that the dressing is cooked through, check the internal temperature with an instant-read thermometer.
+It should read at least 165°F. Makes about 12 servings.